m-spangenberg/exercises_machinelearning/README.md

   * Batch Size is simply the total number of training examples in a single Batch
 * **Iterations**
   * The number of batches needed to complete one epoch
+    * 34000 training examples in 500 batches will take 68 iterations to complete 1 epoch

+## Gradient Descent

+Gradient Descent is an algorithm which is used extensively in machine learning, from linear regression to deep learning models, and is one of the most important building blocks in machine learning.
+Essentially, We have the cost function J(w,b) that we want to minimize, and it turns out we can use gradient decent to do just this to find the smallest possible cost value for J. We start off with some initial guesses for our parameters w and b, then we keep changing w and b until the cost of J settles at or near a minimum, descending downhill if you like, towards what is commonly referred to as the local minima.
+It's also possible for there to be more than one local minimum.

+### **Implementing Gradient Descent**

+On each **gradient step**, w, the parameter, is updated to the old value of w minus Alpha times the term d/dw of the cost function J of wb.
+We are simply taking modifying our parameter w by taking the current value of w and adjusting it a small amount.

+$$w = w-α \frac{d}{dw} J(w,b)$$

+$$b = b-α \frac{d}{dw} J(w,b)$$

+To break down the above equation from left to right:

+* assign the product from the RHS to the LHS variable called w
+* in this equation, Alpha or the symbol α, is called our learning rate
+  * the learning rate is hoe aggressive the gradient descent step size is
+* the [derivative term](https://en.wikipedia.org/wiki/Derivative) of the cost function J
+  * the direction in which we want to step our gradient descent

+We repeat the two steps shown in the equation until we reach a local minimum, also called convergence, which is when the values of w and b no longer change much in relation to their previous values.
+The key here is not to attempt to find the most efficient learning rate, but rather a learning rate that converges quickly enough without being too large and over-shooting the local minimum, or too small, and needing too much processing power.

+### **Stochastic Gradient Descent**

+In gradient descent, a batch is the total number of examples you use to calculate the gradient in a single iteration and up to this point we have assumed the batch has been our entire dataset.
+When working at scale, data sets often contain billions or even hundreds of billions of examples, along with many redundant data-points.

+It is safe to say enormous batches tend not to carry much more predictive value than large batches.
+What we ideally want it to get the right gradient on average for much less computation.
+To achieve this we can employ Stochastic Gradient Descent, the term "stochastic" means we are sampling one example comprising each batch at random.
+While SGD works, it can be quite noisy.

+**Mini-batch Stochastic Gradient Descent** is a compromise between full-batch iteration and SGD where we sample between 10 and a 1000 examples chosen at random.
+Even though gradient descent so far has been focused on single features for simplicity's sake, it also works on multivariate feature sets.

+* Could compute gradient over entire data set on each step, but this turns out to be unnecessary
+* Computing gradient on small data samples works well
+  * On every step, get a new random sample
+* **Stochastic Gradient Descent**: one example at a time
+* **Mini-Batch Gradient Descent**: batches of 10-1000
+  * Loss & gradients are averaged over the batch

 ## Convolutional Neural Networks for Vision Systems